Millennial AI

 Weeks 2-4

-We pick the right base model for your use case.
-This isn't a default choice.
-It depends on your task type, latency requirements, deployment environment, licensing constraints, and dataset size.
-We evaluate candidates across open-weight models (Llama 3, Mistral, Qwen, Phi) and commercially licensed bases where appropriate.
-Then we configure the training pipeline: fine-tuning method (full fine-tune, LoRA, QLoRA, DPO depending on data volume and performance targets), hyperparameter configuration, training hardware setup, and checkpoint management.
-Initial training runs get evaluated early to catch overfitting, underfitting, or data quality issues before committing full training compute.
+We pick the right base model based on task type, latency requirements, deployment environment, licensing, and dataset size.
+We evaluate candidates across open-weight models (Llama 3, Mistral, Qwen, Phi) and commercial bases where appropriate.
+Then we configure the training pipeline: fine-tuning method (full fine-tune, LoRA, QLoRA, or DPO), hyperparameters, hardware setup, and checkpoint management.
+Early training runs catch overfitting or data quality issues before committing full compute.

 Deliverable: Model selection rationale document, training configuration, and initial training run results